The Quayside in Newcastle upon Tyne in 1895

 Note: The official title of the painting is The Quayside, Newcastle upon Tyne.

-Despite the large looking image of The Quayside that you can see here, this oil on canvas painting is very small.
-The Tyne & Wear archives and museums (TWAM) website tells us that the size of the painting is 28.6 cm high by 46.1 cm wide.
+Despite the large-looking image of The Quayside that you can see here, this oil-on-canvas painting is actually very small.
+The Tyne & Wear Archives and Museums (TWAM) website informs us that the painting measures 28.6 cm in height and 46.1 cm in width.

 The painting hangs at the Laing Art Gallery in Newcastle upon Tyne.